What Are the Top 5 Medical Errors? Warning Signs and FAQ

 How should staff respond to medical errors?

-If you’re a healthcare staff member who finds that a near miss or medical error has occurred, it’s best to get ahead of it as soon as possible.
-Understand that these instances can happen, sometimes despite your best efforts to deliver great care.
+If you’re a healthcare staff member who finds that a near miss or medical mistake has occurred, it’s best to get ahead of it as soon as possible.
+Understand that these instances can be unavoidable (like with unforeseen equipment failures), despite your best efforts to deliver great care.

-It’s important to be upfront and honest.
-Communicate the error to patients, their families, and all relevant members of the healthcare team.
-This will help issues get resolved quickly and prevent any further harm from happening.
+The priority next steps should always involve communication that is upfront and honest.
+Explain the error to patients, their families, and all relevant members of the healthcare team.
+This will help issues get resolved quickly and prevent the harm from escalating.

 How should facilities respond to medical errors?

-Facilities should have a clear reporting protocol for staff to document near misses or medical errors quickly.
+Facilities should have a clear reporting protocol for staff to document medical near misses or errors quickly.
 This information should also be analyzed and acted on to prevent future cases.
-Also, provide resources and support for staff involved in the incident and be prepared to offer any necessary compensation to the affected patients and families.
+In many cases, especially when a patient has come to harm, a root-cause analysis (RCA) is required to address systemic flaws that may have led to the adverse event.

 How can medical errors be prevented?